anarichter/anarichter.github.io/_posts/2023-04-01-those-characters.md

 <hr>
 <span style="font-size:14px;font-weight:lighter">
 i can’t forgive myself for forgetting your name. i asked twice. i did so because i was supposed to remember, because i wanted to. yet, it slipped my mind. and i don’t forgive myself for letting this happen.
-<br> - -
+<br> ...
-<br> my redemption: i know its meaning: "smile". it matches perfectly with the one you entrusted me with. i can still remember how its beauty struck me; i can relive that moment and the amazement i felt.
+<br> my redemption: i know its meaning – "smile". it matches perfectly with the one you entrusted me with. i can still remember how its beauty struck me; if i close my eyes, i can relive that moment and the amazement i felt.
 </span>

 <!---